Monkey Island, Bray: Origins

 Monkey is simple Old English: Monks Ey(ot), Monks' Island.
 It was probably a source of fishing revenues and may have been regularly visited by monks living and working at Amerden Bank, a moated site near Bray Lock on the Buckinghamshire bank of the river, as part of the Merton Priory from 1197 and a later house until the dissolution of the monasteries.
 By the 14th century, it had passed to the Canonesses of Burnham Abbey (a mile to the north).
 In the Bray Court Rolls of 1361, the island is written Bournhames Eyte.
 Many islands in the Thames below the Wiltshire/Gloucestershire border had a religious aspect.
 The name recurs in the P.R.O. plan of 1640 as Burnham-Ayt.

 The island passed to the Englefield family in 1606.
 After the Great Fire of London in 1666, Oxfordshire stone and bricks were shipped in barges for rebuilding of the City.
 On their return, the barges carried rubble to be spread about certain of the Thames islands.
-The rubble reduces erosion and greatly built up the land.
+The rubble reduced erosion and greatly built up the land.